code-newbies/ruby-committed/README.md

 $ cp ./config/database.yml.sample ./config/database.yml
 $ cp ./config/secrets.yml.sample ./config/secrets.yml

+To change the default secret keys, run the command below, copy the generated key and modify the secrets.yml file.
+You'll need to do this twice.
+Once for the test key and once for the developement key.

+$ rake secret

 _If you *do not* want to use the project default database names, then you'll want to edit config/database.yml before runnig the last command._